LorenzoBini4/laplaceGNN/README.md

 - [Contact](#contact)
 ## Introduction

-LaplaceGNN is a scalable graph learning framework that leverages spectral bootstrapping and adversarial training to improve the performance of graph neural networks (GNNs).
+We present LaplaceGNN, a novel self-supervised graph learning framework that bypasses the need for negative sampling by leveraging spectral bootstrapping techniques.
+Our method integrates Laplacian-based signals into the learning process, allowing the model to effectively capture rich structural representations without relying on contrastive objectives or handcrafted augmentations.
+By focusing on positive alignment, LaplaceGNN achieves linear scaling while offering a simpler, more efficient, self-supervised alternative for graph neural networks, applicable across diverse domains.
+Our contributions are twofold: we precompute spectral augmentations through max-min centrality-guided optimization, enabling rich structural supervision without relying on handcrafted augmentations, then we integrate an adversarial bootstrapped training scheme that further strengthens feature learning and robustness.
+Our extensive experiments on different benchmark datasets show that LaplaceGNN achieves superior performance compared to state-of-the-art self-supervised graph methods, offering a promising direction for efficiently learning expressive graph representations.
 This repository contains the implementation of LaplaceGNN, along with scripts for training and evaluation.

 ## Features

 - **Spectral Bootstrapping**: Enhances the learning process by incorporating spectral information from the graph.
 - **Adversarial Training**: Improves model robustness by training with adversarial examples.
-- **Scalability**: Designed to handle large-scale graphs efficiently.
+- **Scalability**: Designed to lineary handle large-scale graphs efficiently.

 ## Installation